-Stockland is paying a speculated $16 million for a 4010 square metre former industrial site in Melbourne’s inner north Brunswick.
+Stockland is paying $15 million for a 4010 square metre former industrial site in Melbourne’s inner north Brunswick.

 The 429-435 Albert Street parcel was only recently rezoned to allow for high density residential development.